rydmike/flex_seed_scheme/README.md

 ### Contrast Level

-When using a `variant` that is based on the equivalent Flutter SDK `DynamicScheme`, indicated by that it has its `FlexSchemeVariant` property `isFlutterScheme` set to true, you can also provide a `contrastLevel` for the seed generation.
+When using a `variant` that is based on the equivalent Flutter SDK `DynamicSchemeVariant`, indicated by that it has its `FlexSchemeVariant` property `isFlutterScheme` set to true, you can also provide a `contrastLevel` for the seed generation.

 The `contrastLevel` parameter is used to indicate the contrast level between color pairs, such as `primary` and `onPrimary`.
 The value 0.0 is the default normal contrast; -1.0 is the lowest; 1.0 is the highest.
 From **Material Design guideline**, the medium and high contrast, correspond to 0.5 and 1.0 respectively.
 The `contrastLevel` is used to adjust the contrast between the main color and its on color pair.
 The `contraslLevel` must be from -1.0 to 1.0.